Is Your Project’s Documentation Ready to Face the COVID-19 Financial Crunch?

-By Eric Teo – Head of International Practice & Special Projects
+By Eric Teo - Head of International Practice & Special Projects, United Advocates

-Perhaps the current slow-down in the construction industry (whether in the UAE or internationally) brought on by the COVID-19 pandemic allows industry players some breather to focus their attention to the state of their project’s documents management and records keeping systems.
+Perhaps the current slow-down in the construction industry (whether in the UAE or internationally) brought on by the COVID-19 pandemic allows industry players some breather to focus their attention on the state of their project’s documents management and record-keeping systems.

 Why is this important?